 Elastic Windows VPS

 Providing .NET/Windows hosting support, Jelastic allows developers and ISV companies to host web applications and services that are run on the Windows operating system.
-Besides the commonly popular software stacks like IIS web-server and MSSQL database server, you also can get a separate dedicated virtual private server with the corresponding OS run inside.
+Besides the common .NET Core server, you also can get a separate dedicated virtual private server with the corresponding OS run inside.

 Elastic Windows VPS hosting at Jelastic provides all the functionality of a virtual private server, combining it with the availability of the Cloud and backing by the strength of the Windows Operating System: